You’re viewing a live Unfurl demo — no account needed. Sign up free to make your own →

 • Security audits

-• Manual and automated UX verification
+• Manual and automated UX checks

 Tip 38 · Give Claude a Way to Verify Its Own Work

-• Build scripts and automated test suites
+• Build scripts and automated tests

 • Explicit success criteria